sophie-pierce/splunk/README.md

 - Top 10 geostats
 - HTTP methods over time
 - ClientIP map
-Number of URI paths
+- Number of URI paths
-Stats count by status
+- Stats count by status

 ## Windows Logs
 ### Reports

+- Signature/ID Report
+  - Details signatures and corresponding ID's along with a count for the current log
+- Severity Levels Report
+  - Displays the count and percentages of each severity level
+- Windows Activites Report
+  - Compares sucessful and failed Windows activites